 Chantal is an active freelance musician and private trombone teacher in the area of Montreal.
-She is playing with different symphony orchestras such as: Orchestre Philharmonique du Nouveau Monde, Orchestre Symphonique de Trois-Rivieres, Orchestre Symphonique de Sherbrooke, Ottawa Symphony Orchestra.
+She plays with different symphony orchestras such as: Orchestre Philharmonique du Nouveau Monde, Orchestre Symphonique de Trois-Rivieres, Orchestre Symphonique de Sherbrooke, Ottawa Symphony Orchestra.
 She has been Principal trombone with the National Academy Orchestra in Hamilton.
-She is playing alto and tenor trombone.
+She plays alto and tenor trombone.

-Chantal is teaching trombone and brass chamber music at Queen’s School of Music (now the Dan School of Drama and Music), since 2001.
+Chantal has taught trombone and brass chamber music at Queen’s School of Music (now the Dan School of Drama and Music), since 2001.
 She is also a civil specialist instructor of low brass for Ecole de Musique des Cadets Region de l’Est where she gives private lessons to more than 60 students every summer since 2004.
-Chantal is teaching trombone to the students in the music-concentration program at Mont-Tremblant since 1997.
+Chantal has taught trombone to the students in the music-concentration program at Mont-Tremblant since 1997.